directus/directus/docs/guides/real-time/chat/javascript.md

 </html>
 ```

-- `createDirectus` is the hook that initializes a Directus client.
+- `createDirectus` is a function that initializes a Directus client.
 - `authentication` authenticates a user with the login and password.
 - `realtime` establishes a WebSocket connectivity.